Electronic flight bag: History

 Type C applications were considered as subject to airworthiness requirements and as such must be developed in conformance with DO-178/ED-12 objectives and run on Class 3 EFB.

 Design features

-Currently, EFBs categorized as "Portable" (PEDs) or "Installed".
+Currently, EFBs categorized as "Portable" (PEDs) or "Installed".[19]
 Portable can be considered to consolidate the previous Class 1 and 2 distinctions, while Installed is equivalent to legacy Class 3.
 These simplifications made to reduce confusion and to harmonize with already-released EASA and ICAO guidance.

+Many contemporary electronic flight bags are implemented as mobile applications running on tablet computers and smartphones, synchronised through cloud services and integrated with operator dispatch systems.
+These applications typically combine aeronautical charts, performance calculations, aircraft weight and balance, NOTAM and weather information, and may be connected to panel-mounted avionics or portable GPS receivers to display moving-map position and georeferenced procedures.